LispEngineer/EthernetRepeater/README.md

   * Build a streaming output (AXI-Stream?) when we are getting a packet
     * Have an end of packet flag, which shows CRC and framing errors

+* Improved CRC generator for Cyclone IV
+  * Build a 3 & 4 entry XOR LUT mechanism to target the Cyclone IV's 4-LUT
+  * Rewrite the CRC to use these 3/4-LUTs to reduce the combinatorial depth
+  * Reference: Cyclone IV Device Handbook, Volume 1, Section I, Part 2, LE Operating Modes -> Normal Mode, Figure 2-2

 * Enable reduced preamble mode for Management Interface?

 * Simulate the PHY side of the Management Interface (for reads)